dojot/dojot/util/microservice-sdk/js/README.md

   filename: 'sample-app-%DATE%.log',
 });

+// Enables the verbose mode.
+This should be avoided in
+// production and only used for debugging purposes.
+// When enabled, file:line information is added to each
+// logging message
+Logger.setVerbose(true);

-// Instantiate a logger with the service/module name const logger = new Logger('sample-app');
+// Instantiate a logger with a custom service/module name
+// If no name is given, it tries to discover the package name
+// defined in the package.json
+const logger = new Logger('sample-app');

 // log message with different logging levels